c-mawn/diy_pro/README.md

 - Click 'load unpacked'
 - Select the this downloaded directory to load
 - Open the extension by opening your extensions menu, and selecting the DIY Pro extension

+# Running The Website
+- Run `pip install django` to install the django web framework
+- After installing, `cd` into the `diy_pro_website` directory
+- Once inside `diy_pro_website`, run `python manage.py runserver`.
+This will start up a local server.
+- With the local server running, all buttons on the extension will correctly redirect to our website.
+If this isn't running, redirects to the website will show errors.
+- Once finished, use `ctrl + c` to close the local server.
+Note: this is needs to be running